Vietnam.vn - Nền tảng quảng bá Việt Nam

-UK bans NFT and crypto giveaways for advertising
+UK bans giving away NFTs and cryptocurrencies for advertising

 Báo Thanh niênBáo Thanh niên15/06/2023

-The new rules will come into effect on October 8, according to a report released by the FCA.
+According to a report published by the FCA, the new regulations will come into effect on October 8.
 Cryptocurrencies will be classified as “restricted public market investments” and require advertisements for cryptocurrencies to carry clear risk warnings.
 In addition, incentives to encourage the public to invest in cryptocurrencies will be banned.

 Airdrop is the act of giving away tokens from a project to the community.
-Typically, cryptocurrency companies will use this strategy to promote new projects and attract potential investors.
-This has been an effective marketing method for cryptocurrency projects in recent years.
+Usually, cryptocurrency companies will use this strategy to promote new projects and attract potential investors.
+This is an effective marketing method for cryptocurrency projects in recent years.

 Anh cấm tặng NFT và tiền số để quảng cáo - Ảnh 1.